cncf/people/README.md

 # CNCF People
 This repo stores the data that will populate the various people listings on cncf.io.
-People can update their listing by submitting a PR to the repo.
+People can update their listing by submitting a PR for approval.
 The listings are:
 - [Ambassadors](https://www.cncf.io/people/ambassadors/)
 - [Governing Board](https://www.cncf.io/people/governing-board/)
 - [Staff](https://www.cncf.io/people/staff/)
 - [Technical Oversight Committee](https://www.cncf.io/people/technical-oversight-committee/)
 - [TOC Contributors](https://www.cncf.io/people/technical-oversight-committee/#toc-contributors)

 The [people.json file](https://github.com/cncf/people/blob/main/people.json) lists all people in alphabetical order by name.
 Add new entries in the right place in the list.
+Not all fields are used by each listing.
 This is the format:

 ```
     {